CodeTopeka/gatsby-website/src/pages/welcome.md

 ghissue: 1
 ---

 Welcome to Code Topeka's blog!
+Introduce yourself to the other members of the club by posting a reply about yourself in the Github repo's issue for this blogpost by using the link below.